7/22/2025

 A brand new doll's pram awaited me and hand sewn clothes for my chubby doll.

-And when she had nagged long enough and had probably driven everyone nuts, she was finally promised that she would get her own Mattel doll as soon as the stores
+And when she had nagged long enough and had probably driven everyone nuts, she was finally promised that she would get her own Mattel doll as soon as the stores were open again - on the 27th.

 That can't have been fun for my family.
 I can't really remember, but I'm sure all I could think of was when it would be the 27th at last, and I probably wanted to go first thing in the morning.

-When I was able to really reflect this years later, I felt kind of bad about it.
+really reflect this years later, I felt kind of bad about it.

 Yes, only kind of because I'm still really happy I got my doll, but 1. we didn't exactly swim in money and 2. my mother must have been so very disappointed at my reaction after sewing those doll clothes herself.
 How could she not have thought what a rotten little brat I was?
 I would have in her place.